SanZamoyski/H-Grbl/README.md

 * repair disable steppers function - propably will be repaired by converting to port manipulation
 * $H to set X=0, Y=0, Z=10
 * check what in homing cycle can be problematic for X-microstepping
+* Put all settings in defaul settings file.

 If You like my work, please